weifanjiang/Nullness_Lite/README.md

    <br />
    <br />select "OK" to apply the changes and inspect code <br />

 5. The inspection result will show 80 errors.
-Click on each error from the "Inspection Result" at the lower left corner, and you will see our reasoning.
+Click on each error shown in the "Inspection Results" at the lower left corner, you will see our reasoning.

 ### Nullaway (using annotations added by IntelliJ's "Infer Nullity")
 Run the following command